lautiromero/lautiromero/README.md

-# Hi, I'm a Node.js Developer with 7 Years of Experience
+# Hi, I'm a Node.js Developer

 I’m a full-stack developer with 7 years of freelancing experience, specializing in **Node.js** and **PHP**.
 I’ve worked with various clients through freelance platforms and two companies, delivering high-quality code and robust solutions.